Induced subgraph density. VII. The five-vertex path: Introduction

 R\"odl's theorem~\cite{MR837962} states that: \begin{theorem} For every $\eps\in(0,1/2)$ and every graph $H$, there exists $\delta>0$ such that every $H$-free graph $G$ has an $\eps$-restricted induced subgraph with at least $\delta\abs G$ vertices. \end{theorem} The original proof of R\"odl used the regularity lemma and gave tower-type dependence of $\delta$ on $\eps$.
 Fox and Sudakov~\cite{MR2455625} provided a different proof that gives the better bound $\delta=2^{-d(\log\frac1\eps)^2}$ (here $d>0$ is some constant depending on $H$ only); and currently the best known bound for this theorem is $\delta=2^{-d(\log\frac1\eps)^2/\log\log\frac1\eps}$, obtained in~\cite{density1}.
 Fox and Sudakov~\cite{MR2455625} also made the much stronger conjecture that $\delta$ can be taken to be a power of $\eps$.
 Accordingly, let us say that a graph $H$ has the {\em polynomial R\"odl property} if there exists $d>0$ such that for every $\eps\in(0,1/2)$, every $H$-free graph $G$ has an $\eps$-restricted induced subgraph with at least $\eps^d\abs G$ vertices.
-It is not hard to check that $H$ has the \erh{} property if it has the polynomial R\"odl property.
+It is not hard to check that every graph with the polynomial R\"odl property satisfies the \erh{} conjecture.
 The Fox--Sudakov conjecture is then the following: \begin{conjecture} Every graph $H$ has the polynomial R\"odl property. \end{conjecture}

 As mentioned above, the main result of this paper says that \cref{conj:polyrodl} holds for $H=P_5$, which contains \cref{thm:p5eh}: \begin{theorem} $P_5$ has the polynomial R\"odl property. \end{theorem}